What is the DISC Function?

 The DISC function uses the following arguments:

-- Maturity (required argument) – It is the maturity date of the security or the date on which the security expires.
+- Maturity (required argument) – This is the maturity date of the security or the date on which the security expires.

-- Pr (required argument) – It is the security’s price per $100 face value.
+- Pr (required argument) – The security’s price per $100 face value.

-- Basis (optional argument) – It defines the day count basis that is used in the calculation.
-The possible values can be:
+- Basis (optional argument) – Defines the day count basis that is used in the calculation.
+The possible values can be as follows:

 |Basis||Day Count basis|

 How to use the DISC Function in Excel?